codacy/docs/docs/repositories/commits.md

 ![Commit status](images/commits-detail-status.png)

 <!--quality-overview-start-->
+{% if page.meta.page_name == "commit" %}
 ## {{ page.meta.page_name.capitalize() }} quality overview {: id="quality-overview"}

 This area displays the quality gate status and an overview of the code quality metrics for the {{ page.meta.page_name }}:
+{% else %}
+## {{ page.meta.page_name.capitalize() }} analysis status and quality overview {: id="quality-overview"}

+When an analysis is running, this area displays a detailed analysis status, including analysis times and a link to inspect the logs.

+After an analysis completes, this area displays the quality gate status and an overview of the code quality metrics for the {{ page.meta.page_name }}:
+{% endif %}

 -   The quality gate status is either **Failed quality gates** or **Passed quality gates** depending on the [quality gate rules](../repositories-configure/adjusting-quality-gates.md) for your repository.